nhsconnect/gpconnect/pages/integration/integration_spine_directory_service.md

 ## Code examples

 Code examples for the interaction with the SDS are available in the following github repositories.
-The respositories contain a `SpineDirectoryService` folder which holds the code examples for interacting with the SDS.
+The repositories contain a `SpineDirectoryService` folder which holds the code examples for interacting with the SDS.

 [.NET](https://github.com/nhsconnect/gpconnect-dotnet-examples)